College of Nursing

 Bachelor of Science in Nursing

-The School of Nursing offers three tracks that lead to the Bachelor of Science in Nursing (BSN) degree.
+The College of Nursing offers three tracks that lead to the Bachelor of Science in Nursing (BSN) degree.
 The Traditional BSN and the accelerated Second-Degree BSN options are two-year upper-division nursing degree programs.
-Prior to entry to the School of Nursing, students in these options must complete prerequisite courses in the humanities and biological, physical, and behavioral sciences to provide a foundation for the nursing major.
-Both pre-licensure options prepare graduates to take the National Council Licensure Examination (NCLEX-RN) in order to be licensed for practice as a registered nurse.
+Prior to entry to the College of Nursing, students in these options must complete prerequisite courses in the humanities and biological, physical, and behavioral sciences to provide a foundation for the nursing major.
+Both pre-licensure options prepare graduates to take the National Council Licensure Examination (NCLEX-RN) to be licensed for practice as a registered nurse.
 The third option is the RN to BSN (RN-BSN) track for nurses with an associate degree in nursing seeking to complete the bachelor’s degree.
-Students in the School of Nursing are governed by the regulations and policies that apply to all students at Texas A&M. In addition, students are governed by the requirements of the School of Nursing, professional standards, and standards of the assigned clinical agencies.
-These include but are not limited to health requirements, immunizations, background checks, and drug screens.
-The requirements are presented in detail in the School of Nursing Undergraduate Student Handbook.
+Students in the College of Nursing are governed by the regulations and policies that apply to all students at Texas A&M. In addition, students are governed by the requirements of the College of Nursing, professional standards, and standards of the assigned clinical agencies.
+These include, but are not limited to, health requirements, immunizations, background checks, and drug screens.
+The requirements are presented in detail in the College of Nursing Undergraduate Student Handbook.

 BSN Honors Program